-Sometimes that’s at home, through secure, private networks.
-Other days, it’s on a park bench connected to public WiFi, or at a cafe.
+Nowadays, many of us are spending the bulk of our time in front of our computers or smartphones.
+Sometimes that’s at home, accessing the internet via secure, private networks.
+Other days, it’s on a park bench or at a cafe connected to public Wi-Fi.
 With cybercriminals launching new attacks every day, it’s hard to know how safe those open networks are.

-Here’s why you might want a VPN, and how to find the right one.
+Here’s why you might want a VPN and how to find the right one.

 What is a VPN?

 What you do online isn’t private.
 Your internet service provider (ISP) can see what you search for, what you download, where you're located and more.
 Through encryption, a VPN keeps all this activity private.

 Say you want to watch a video on YouTube at a coffee shop.
 When you type "youtube.com" into your browser, you’re beaming out data — like your IP address and your location — to a public server (some of which are fairly easy to hack into) before you even reach the site.
 A VPN acts as a sort of invisibility cloak during that in-between by encrypting your data, blocking everyone but you from seeing it.
 This may not seem too important for a site like YouTube, but if you think about all the times you've checked your bank account or other private information on public Wi-Fi, it's easier to imagine how quickly things can go wrong if you're not careful.

 Remaining anonymous with a VPN service also prevents websites from collecting your data — which means fewer targeted advertisements from brands that want your business.